Marriage customs in Africa

 Marriage ceremonies within Africa vary greatly between countries due to the diversity of culture and religion throughout the continent.
 Africa has a population of over 1.4 billion people spread throughout 54 countries.
 The large size and extreme diversity of the continent leads to enormous diversity among the marriage ceremonies and traditions that take place.
 Marriage ceremonies throughout Africa vary greatly depending on the faith of the individuals.
 The World Book Encyclopedia states that 40% of Africans identify as Christian while 45% are Muslim.

+Marriage customs vary across Africa as well and are shaped in part by regional, legal, and religious traditions.
+In North Africa, for example, Egyptian Muslim family law defines marriage as a contractual relationship, not a sacrament.
+By contrast, in parts of West Africa where Christian churches are influential, many Christians understand marriage in line with Catholic and Orthodox teaching as a sacrament of holy matrimony.

 It is common practice in Africa to combine practices of major religions with local religious traditions.
 This is evident in marriage ceremonies where both Islamic and Christian marriages will also follow traditional practices adopted from tribal communities or smaller religions.
 The wedding is an exceptionally respected tradition within Africa due to their deeply rooted appreciation for the notion of family.
 Many African communities believe marriage is primarily about procreation and providing for children as this is seen as the foundation of society.
 They are often encouraged against marrying for love or sexual attraction.

 Diversity of African weddings

-Due to the sheer size and diversity of Africa, wedding customs vary greatly not just between countries but between local communities.
-There is a growing trend among African communities where wedding ceremonies and marriage processes are blending traditional customs with modern practices.
-This is evident throughout many locations within Africa, where Catholic and Islamic followers will participate in traditional customs as well as ones typical to their religion.
+Due to the sheer size and diversity of Africa, wedding customs vary greatly not just between countries, but between local communities.
+There is a growing trend among African communities in which wedding ceremonies and marriage processes are blending traditional customs with contemporary religious or administrative practices.
+This is evident throughout many locations within Africa, where Catholic and Islamic followers will participate in traditional customs as well as those typical to their religion.
 The diversity of traditional beliefs throughout the country leads to enormous diversity among African communities.
 Despite this, there are also many similarities between African weddings and the customs that surround them.